 Stamford American School Hong Kong is an IB World School that creates an inspiring world of education for students ages 5-18.
-Our vision is, "building self-belief and empowering individuals to succeed."
+Our vision is, "Thrive in a rapidly evolving world."
 Combining an engaging inquiry-based learning approach with rigorous American academic standards ensures every student achieves growth and enjoys learning.